Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 One, why are they having a hard time?

-Gee, they're small business independent truckers.
+Gee, they're small business, independent truckers.

 Solar power or electricity or combustion engine.

-Well, you know, I made that point during a previous snowstorm that I think what will have happened is all the environmentalist wackos ought to get out there and personally street the sweeps with their sh uh street sweep the streets with their shovels and everything else, because if it were up to them, we wouldn't have any snow blowers, we wouldn't have any snow plows because there's no way a snowblower, snow plow is gonna run on wind energy or thermodynamic energy or whatever the hell else energy that they're talking about.
+Well, you know, I made that point during a previous snowstorm that I think what will happen is all the environmentalist wackos ought to get out there and personally street the sweeps with their street, sweep the streets with their shovels and everything else.

-They're going to be because of the high prices they have to pay in diesel fuel, as well as the fact that uh they're being run out.
+They're going to be because of the high prices they have to pay in diesel fuel, as well as the fact that they're being run out.

 Yes, what you said.